-This mass appraisal assignment includes all of the commercially classed real property which falls within the responsibility of the commercial valuation appraisers of the El Paso Central Appraisal District and located within the boundaries of this taxing jurisdiction.
-The Commercial appraisers are responsible for developing equal and uniform market values for commercial real and vacant property accounts.
-There are approximately 15,640 such accounts in El Paso County.
+This mass appraisal assignment includes all the commercially classed real property which falls within the responsibility of the commercial valuation appraisers of EPCAD and is located within the boundaries of this taxing jurisdiction.
+The commercial appraisers are responsible for developing equal and uniform market values for commercial real and vacant property accounts.
+There are approximately 16,314 such accounts in El Paso County.

 The CAD's appraisal roll displays and identifies each parcel of real property individually.
 Commercial appraisers appraise the fee simple interest of properties according to statute.
-However, the effect of easements, restrictions, encumbrances, leases, contracts or special assessments are considered on an individual basis, as is the appraisal of any non-exempt taxable fractional interests in real property (i.e. certain multi-family housing projects).
+However, the effect of easements, restrictions, encumbrances, leases, contracts, or special assessments are considered on an individual basis, as is the appraisal of any non-exempt taxable fractional interests in real property (i.e., certain multi-family housing projects).
 Fractional interests or partial holdings of real property are appraised as fee simple for the whole property and divided programmatically, whenever possible, based on their prorated interests.
-Otherwise, separate accounts are created with values reflecting the fractional interest.
+Otherwise, separate accounts are created with values reflecting fractional interest.

-- Personnel The Commercial department staff consists of the Manager, Assistant Manager, Training Facilitator, eleven (11) Appraisers and one Administrative Specialist. - Data A common set of data characteristics for each commercial property in El Paso County is collected in the field and data entered to the computer.
+- Personnel The Commercial department staff consists of the Manager, Assistant Manager, Training Facilitator, eight (8) Appraisers and one Administrative Specialist. - Data A common set of data characteristics for each commercial property in El Paso County is collected in the field and data entered to the computer.

-The improved real property appraisal responsibilities are categorized according to major property types of multi-family or apartment, office, retail, warehouse, light industrial and special use (i.e. hotels, hospitals and, nursing homes).
-The commercial appraisal staff is multi-task oriented as certain appraisers have multiple responsibilities.
-Ten appraisers are assigned to improved commercial property types.
-One appraiser is assigned to the land valuation responsibilities.
-Model building and testing is the responsibility of the commercial appraisal staff and/or the Statistical Coordinator.
+The improved real property appraisal responsibilities are categorized according to major property types of multi-family or apartment, office, retail, warehouse, light industrial and special use (i.e., hotels, hospitals, and nursing homes).
+The commercial appraisal staff is multi-task oriented as certain appraisers have multiple responsibilities including valuation of improved commercial property types and land valuation.
+Model building and testing is the responsibility of the commercial appraisal staff and/or the compliance appraisal staff.
 Commercial appraisal staff are responsible for analyzing apartment complexes.
-The Commercial Manager and Statistical Coordinator are supervised by the Director of Appraisal Services.
+The Commercial Manager and Compliance Manager are supervised by the Director of Appraisal Services.